Eduardo-vsouza/rp3/README.md

 # System requirements
 The pipeline was tested on Ubuntu 22.04 LTS.
+A typical desktop with 8 cores and 16 GB RAM should be enough to run most of the analyses, although if running the workflow with these specs, it might take a long time to perform every step.

 # Installation
 Typical installation time will vary depending on how many dependencies requirements are already met.
 Downloading the release from the GitHub page should not take more than 5 min. at average connection speed, and installing all dependencies should take no more than 20 min.